Lizard-Lizard-Lizard/Lizard-Discord-Bot/README.md

 - `/create-transcript [user:@member]` (Staff only): Generates a transcript of the current ticket and sends it via DM.
 If `user` is provided, the transcript is sent to that user; otherwise it is sent to the ticket creator.
 - `/ticket-summon user:@member` (Staff only): Grants the specified user access to the current ticket channel (View Channel, Send Messages, Read Message History).
 - `/ticket-publish reason:<text>` (Staff only): Makes the current ticket publicly visible (read-only for everyone except staff) and posts an embed with the given reason.

-Notes:
-- Closing a ticket is done via the “Close Ticket” button inside each ticket channel.
+- `/convert-to-github title:<text> [description:<text>]` (Staff only): Converts the current ticket to a GitHub issue with the specified title and optional description.
+The ticket transcript is included as a code block in the issue body.